 The ID is currently used internally only.
 In upcoming versions it will be possible to use it for addressing the device.

 The "Enable" check box is ticked per default.
-On the left side, you should see that the icon in front of your Terra device is a filled blue circle.
+On the left side, you should later see that the icon in front of your Terra device is a filled blue circle.
 An empty blue circle indicates an enabled device where the IP address is not available.
-An empty gray circle indicates a disabled device.
+A filled gray circle indicates a disabled device.

 In case, you cannot connect to the Terra controller, make sure that the remote option is turned on in the Terra manager.
 Open the "Global" page and look under "External Control" for the option "JSON API" and enable it.

 Now, please enter the IP address of the Terra controller.
 Click the "Apply" button to save any changes done here.
 You can also use the shortcut [Ctrl + Enter] to do so.

 You can close the dialog now.
 The newly created device will also be added to the Devices menu > Christie > Terra and can be opened from here or with Devices menu > Configuration.